-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This represents a consumption of net position that applies to a future period and so will not be recognized as a deferred outflow of resources (expense/expenditure) until then.
-The District only has one item that qualifies for reporting in this category.
-It is the deferred amounts on refunding.
-A deferred amount on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+In addition to assets, the financial statements report a separate section for deferred outflows of resources.
+This represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The District has no items that qualify as a deferred outflow of resources.